Male Breast Cancer

 What are the symptoms of male breast cancer?

-What causes male breast cancer?
+What are the risk factors for male breast cancer?

 Is male breast cancer inherited?